|

 LYSV (leek yellow stripe virus), GCLV (garlic common latent virus) and the Allexi-Virus group (previously know

-Virus tests are performed by ELISA technique and/or PCR.
-A final field performance test will be implemented by UNIBAS (p3)
+ELISA technique.
+A further field performance test will be implemented later by UNIBAS (P3)

 to document the impact of virus elimination on the health and yield components.
-Conclusions will be drawn about the further
+Conclusions will be drawn later about

-phytosanitary policy within garlic germplasm management and, beyond of the garlic germplasm also to shallot and
+the further phytosanitary policy within garlic germplasm management and, beyond of the garlic germplasm, also to shallot and

 other alliums.